9. Contribute to / Recommend / Share pycos¶

 The source code is available on GitHub.
-Here are a few suggestions (of course, you can implement anything else you need, or any pet idea!):
+Here are a few suggestions:

 - More examples (real-world, academic, or demonstrative examples) can be added.
-Multi-agent systems, evolutionary / genetic computing, for example, can be implemented with Distributed Communicating Tasks (dispycos).
+Multi-agent systems, evolutionary / genetic computing, swarm intelligence, for example, can be implemented with Distributed Communicating Tasks (dispycos).

 - Documentation can be improved.